 How to Recognize a Good Lifeguard

 Once you understand lifeguards’ responsibilities, you want the best people on the job to guard your kids at the pool.
-So how do you know if that teenager on the stand takes the job seriously or is more concerned with a new smartphone app?
+So how do you know if that teenager on the stand takes the job and lifeguard liability seriously or is more concerned with a new smartphone app?
 Watch out for some telltale signs of good lifeguards.

 Does the lifeguard at your local pool look awake and intent on the swimmers?
 Watch out for obvious signs of boredom.
 If your lifeguard sits slumped over, spaces out, and looks tired, you should find a better lookout.